 Danger to Navigation (DTON) reports were submitted to Pacific Hydrographic Branch (PHB) from the field and during deliverables compilation.
 The first DTON submission from the field coincided with the delivery of the monthly progress sketch at the end of July 2009.
-Final DTON recommendations were provided to PHB, as part of the preliminary survey delivery, during October 2009.
-However, no additional DTON's were selected by PHB for submission to MCD, as part of this preliminary PHB review.
+Final DTON recommendations were provided to PHB, as part of the preliminary survey delivery, during December 2009.
+One additional DTON was selected by PHB for submission to MCD, as part of this preliminary PHB review.

-The DTON report submitted to PHB for H12101 is provided at Appendix I.
+The DTON report submitted to PHB for H12103 is provided at Appendix I.